CONTENT UPDATED ON 4/16/2020

 The head of the torque wrench has a quick release button.
 To me it’s a pretty much must have feature as if you get just a bit of oil on your hands it becomes difficult to remove the sockets from the torque wrench.
 With the 1503MFRH by CDI just click on the button and your socket will fall right off.

 Overall the 1503MFRH by CDI is the total package.
-It really feels like a $300 best Snap On torque wrench.
-If you want a durable, accurate and long lasting ½ torque wrench, look no further and buy yourself the CDI 2503MFRMH torque wrench.
+It really feels like a $300 Snap On torque wrench.
+Definitely give this one a try, the entire line of CDI torque wrenches can easily be categorized as best torque wrench overall.

 My biggest pet peeve with torque wrenches is when they use plastic for the handle that tends to shatter on the smallest drops.
 Most economy torque wrenches will have plastic.
 Tekton takes pride with the 24330 torque wrench and offers an all-steel construction with no silly plastic parts to break or wear out.